bvibber/mandelbrot-shootout/readme.md

 Python (in its traditional CPython form, tested 3.8.5) fares even worse, at about 8 minutes 45 seconds.
 This is about 7.5x slower than PHP 7.3 and a blazing 420x slower than C, JS, and Java.

-Other JIT-optimized implementations of Python may fare better.
+JIT-optimized implementations of Python fare better: GraalPython gives me about 3600ms, with a visible warm-up window near the start.
+This is only about 3x slower than the most optimized other language implementations.